jdbean/blog-mirror/_posts/2018-11-05-topological-search.md

 As you can see, this small change creates a big problem!
 The newly added `b -> f` depency creates a bidirectional connection.
 In other words, without `f` there can be no `b` and without `b` there can be no `f`.
 Accordingly there is *no* valid order in which the tasks can be completed and the program correctly raises an error.

-This code a solid solution and although I imagine there are some improvemnts I could make in my approach, I must say that I'm quite pleased with it.
+This code a solid solution and although I imagine there are some improvements I could make in my approach, I must say that I'm quite pleased with it.
 I did, however, discover something interesting: Topological sort is actually an included module in the Ruby standard library!
 Using the `TSort` module and a custom class, we can accomplish the same outcome with far fewer lines of code:

 ```ruby
 require 'tsort'